Rick McVey has spent most of his life as a storyteller – either on the stage or behind the camera.

 Rick has also had the honor of directing the Barter Players’ productions of Just So Stories, The Ugly Duckling, Santa Claus is Coming to Town and The Scarlet Letter.

 Rick also has narrated over a dozen audiobooks, both fiction and non-fiction.
-His audiobook credits includes two trilogies for the award-winning science fiction author R. Kyle Hannah – the Time Assassins trilogy and, most recently, the Tri-System Authority trilogy.
-(Both published by Jumpmaster Press.)
+His audiobook credits includes two trilogies for the award-winning science fiction author R. Kyle Hannah – the Time Assassins trilogy and the Tri-System Authority trilogy.
+Most recently Rick narrated Kyle’s fantasy Novel “Lighthouse Keeper”.
+(All published by Jumpmaster Press.)

 In 2007, he also wrote and directed the award-winning feature film FREEDOM .
 Among the many accolades given this film FREEDOM was chosen Best Film at the 2007 Virginia Independent Film Awards sponsored by the Virginia Film Office.
 In 2012, working alongside his long-time friend and creative partner John Hardy, Rick co-wrote and produced the feature film THIS WORLD, another award-winning effort.
 (Both films currently available on Amazon.)